Guest expert: Victor Wang, houseplant enthusiast and creator of NYC Hoya Hangout Facebook Group

 Tropical plants grow in the jungle and live in a humid environment with a lot of sunlight.
 These plants are so beautiful and lush and many of them are popular houseplants too.
 But once we take them home, we have to make sure that our homes have the right environment for them to flourish.
 One way to help our tropical potted plants grow is to use a moss pole.

-A moss pole retains moisture so that your climbing or vining house plants can get a drink while moving away from a more traditional water source, like, say, moist soil in a pot.
+Moss poles retain moisture so that your climbing or vining house plants can get a drink while moving away from a more traditional water source, like, say, moist soil in a pot.

 Working like a plant stake, the pole helps support the house plants by providing a resting place for the vine and plant roots (aerial roots, in this case).
 A moss stick will then provide a water source to the plant.
 While sheet moss is a commonly used material for this, there are a few moss pole alternatives, such as coir, a spongy type of coco fiber.